 At a Glance: How to Make this Mediterranean Eggplant Recipe

 - First, roast the eggplant for about one hour or until they’re soft, and slightly charred.

 - Meanwhile, put the lentils on to cook.
 Chop the garlic, parsley and gather the seasonings.

 - Third, when the eggplant are almost done, roast the tomatoes.

 - Next, once the eggplant and tomatoes are done roasting, cut the eggplant open and allow to cool a bit.
 Scrape out the flesh.

 - Last, add the eggplant flesh, roasted tomatoes, olive oil, lemon juice, garlic, oregano, salt, pepper and red pepper flakes to the pan with the lentils.
 Rewarm on low as needed.

 Serve in bowls and share with another squeeze of lemon, parsley, Greek yogurt or coconut cream, and a drizzle of extra virgin olive oil.

 - Freezer friendly?
 Yes please!
 Freeze this Mediterranean lentil recipe for up to two weeks.
-Thaw in fridge overnight and rewarm with a splash of water on stovetop.
+Thaw in fridge overnight and rewarm with a splash of water on the stovetop.